pirsch-analytics/hetzner-lb-acmedns/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/pirsch-analytics/hetzner-lb-acmedns)](https://goreportcard.com/report/github.com/pirsch-analytics/hetzner-lb-acmedns)
 <a href="https://discord.gg/fAYm4Cz"><img src="https://img.shields.io/discord/739184135649886288?logo=discord" alt="Chat on Discord"></a>

-A service to automatically update Letsencrypt SSL certificates on the Hetzner load-balancer using [ACME-DNS](https://github.com/joohoi/acme-dns).
+A service to automatically update Letsencrypt SSL certificates on the Hetzner load-balancer using [acme-dns](https://github.com/joohoi/acme-dns).

 ## Installation

 Please see the [docker-compose.yml](docker-compose.yml) for reference.
-Before you can start using the service, you need to have created a project on Hetzner cloud, a load balancer, a (https) service for it, as well as a acme-dns server.
-You can set the following environment variables:
+Before you can start using the service, you need to have created a project on Hetzner cloud, an API token, as well as a acme-dns server.
+You can then configure it using the following environment variables:

 | Variable | Description |
 | - | - |